 1955, in a letter written by Ralph Ellison to Albert Murray: “No problem on haircuts here.
 Moroccans come in all textures.
 No problem there either.”

 1973, from Martin Amis’s novel The Rachel Papers: “Finally, every time I emptied my glass, he took it, put more whisky in it, and gave it back to me, saying ‘No problem’ again through his nose.”

 The American Heritage’s usage panel apparently has no problem with it.
-I don’t either.
+We don’t either.
 It may be used a bit too much, but so are many common idioms, such as the American expression “You’re welcome.”

 By the way, “You’re welcome” (generally not used in British English) isn’t much older than “no problem,” in the grand scheme of things.
 The first published use of “You’re welcome” in response to thanks was recorded in 1907, according to the OED.